 What Causes Flat Feet?

 The arch of the foot acts like a spring or shock absorber while we’re running or walking, as it takes the ‘hit’ from the foot plant and prevents it from jarring the knee and hip.
-The subtalar joint (the bone on top of the foot) spreads the shock from the impact of walking throughout the foot.
+The subtalar joint, made up of the calcaneus and talus, spreads the shock from the impact of walking throughout the foot.
 We adjust the torque to continue our forward motion and automatically rotate the foot to the outside.
 If there is a problem or irregularity with the biomechanics of the foot, this process is interrupted and shock is not absorbed in the same way.
 If the foot is improperly aligned or hypermobile, it can lead to pain and discomfort when running or walking.

 Flat feet can be caused by a variety of factors.
 Wearing improper footwear can lead to the development of flat feet.
 Because our arches act as shock absorbers, the joints and bones in our feet and legs play a huge role in flat feet as well.
 An improper structure of the foot, curving of the leg bones, or irregular angle of joints in legs, ankles and feet prevent the muscles and ligaments in the arch from working the way they are supposed to.
 This improper structure can be caused by genetic factors or circumstances and is often what causes flat feet.